 It’s important to note, that along with probiotics we should also talk about prebiotics which feed probiotics.
 Examples of prebiotics are a common food in food sources you may already be enjoying such as garlic, bananas, artichokes, onions, and oatmeal.

 If you’re able to add these foods to your diet daily or weekly along with other lifestyle factors such as getting enough sleep, rest, movement, and stress management, these practices can support immune health.
-If you’re on the go and need a boost, try the Green Superfood® Original by Amazing Grass® which contains all of these incredible immune-supportive foods listed above in an easy to scoop and sip style.
+If you’re on the go and need a boost, try our protein and greens powder, Green Superfood® Original by Amazing Grass® which contains all of these incredible immune-supportive foods listed above in an easy to scoop and sip style.